HEDIS® Tip Sheet

 • Consider offering extended practice hours to increase care access.

-• Remind patients of their appointment by making calls or sending texts.
+• Remind patients of their appointment by making calls, sending texts, and their patient portal.

 Icon of a magnifying glass and a document